matthewwolfe/plano-cli/README.md

-# typedoc-augment-parser
+# Plano CLI

-A parser for TypeDoc JSON Output to improve support for rendering declarations to strings.
+A CLI and programmatic API for generating files from templates with context values and helper functions.